odoo/documentation/content/applications/inventory_and_mrp/inventory/management/inventory_adjustments/count_products.rst

 Count products
 ==============

-Counting products is a recurent activity in a warehouse.
+Counting products is a recurring activity in a warehouse.
 It often happens that theoric stock levels are not correct and must be amended.

 If a count is correct, press on *set*, it will copy the on hand quantity in the counted